research-team/robot-dream/doc/architecture.md

 ##### Validation

 During the **reverse translation** phase these pattern and circuits are generalized into high-level logical rules via mechanisms described above.
-The number of representations of objects is reduced, but the transnational system should track the adequacy of processing via selecting most important according to the number of tagged connections events(objects) and persist them for further processing.
+The number of representations of objects is reduced, but the **StepValidator** tracks the adequacy of processing via selecting most important according to the number of tagged connections events(objects) and persist them for further processing.
 If a important object was deleted during processing the system start the processing stage from the begging using less strict generalization rules.

+ Where the **OverallValidator** does validation based on number of neuronal connections to the pattern tagged with one event.
+The threshold value of the connection could be set as for example 20 percent per step and 60 percent per overall process (this should be clarified).